Flexitive/page-api/README.md

 ### `load` (required)
 Load any data (images/videos/json etc) required by the element, populate `container` with HTML you want to display when the element appears, and call `done` when ready.

+This function should preload *all* asset before calling `done`.
+For example if the element has an image dependency, it should be [preloaded via Javascript](http://blog.teamtreehouse.com/learn-asynchronous-image-loading-javascript).
+This helps to avoid any loading issues after the page has started.

 `size` is an object with `width` and `height` properties, representing the dimensions of the custom element.
 This is useful if the element content needs to respond to the element size.

 `load` is called by the Flexitive Runtime early in the page load sequence.
-The page will not start until all elements have finished loading their assets.
+The page will not start until all elements have finished loading.

 ### `resize` (optional)
 Update the element HTML content whenever the element size changes (e.g. if the browser window is resized).

 ### `appear` (optional)
 Do something when the element appears.
+Typically this is where custom animations would be started.

 ### `disappear` (optional)
 Do something when the element disappears.